What Is Distance Learning with the OCA?

 There are two key things to practice, understand, and embrace during your OCA studies.
-These are self-reflection, and criticality, in no small part because this is how OCA courses are structured.
+These are self-reflection, and criticality, in no small part because this is how OCA distance learning courses are structured.

 Each student is allocated a dedicated tutor for every unit that you take.
 This tutor is a practising artist, who will guide you on the course through feedback when you submit an assignment.
 This feedback will critique your work, picking it apart, tell you what you’ve done well, and equally importantly, what you can improve on and how you might go about doing that.

 If you’re not used to this level of criticality, take time to read through the feedback, going back to it repeatedly to understand the meaning behind the words.
 All feedback is there to try and help improve your practice, and ensure that you do well at online university assessment.